-We calculate travel costs based on the distance and travel time between a origin zip codes and destination campgrounds with GraphHopper, an open source routing engine that uses Djikstra's algorithm and OpenStreetMap data.^{6,7} We calculate nearly 5.4 million routes representing 5,379 origin points and 999 destinations.
+We calculate travel costs based on the distance and travel time between origin zip codes and destination campgrounds with GraphHopper, an open source routing engine that uses Djikstra's algorithm and OpenStreetMap data.^{6,7} We calculate nearly 5.4 million routes representing 5,379 origin points and 999 destinations.
 Our estimates reflect the fastest routes by car between each origin and destination.
 Optimal routes generally match routes identified by Google Maps during periods of low traffic.
 To identify the coordinates of each user's zip code, we match zip codes to Census Zip Code Tabulation Areas (ZCTAs) and find the centroid of each ZCTA.^{8,9} Figure A2 in Appendix A displays an example route.

-Following English et al. (2018), we calculate the per-person travel costs between ZCTA z and campground j as for travel distance D{zj} and travel time T{zj} .
-The per-kilometer cost of traveling between ZCTA z and campground j is given by p{zt}^D and includes gasoline costs, per-kilometer vehicle maintenance, and per-kilometer average vehicle depreciation.
-For gasoline costs, we use state- and year-specific averages of per-kilometer gasoline costs during summer months,
+Following English et al. (2018), we calculate the per-person travel costs between ZCTA z and campground j as for travel distance D{zj} , travel time T{zj} , and group size n.
+The per-kilometer cost of traveling between ZCTA z and campground j is given by p{zt}^D and includes gasoline costs, per-kilometer vehicle maintenance, and per-kilometer marginal vehicle depreciation.
+For gasoline costs, we use state- and year-specific averages of per-kilometer gasoline costs during summer months, based on per-gallon gasoline costs from the Energy Information Administration and nation-